 Predominating wind alternate along the year.
 In winter we have NNE and ENE or just E in the summer.
 Both directions are OK.

 Conditions in summer, which is the wet season, are very "tropical" like.
 Cumulus cycles are very short and dew point rather low because of the moister air.
-This generates constant rains coming from E.
+This generates constant rains coming in from E.

 Maximum XC distance registered: None